 Thin Stub: Nemosine Singularity (0.6mm Stub)(No Longer Available)

 The Nemosine Singularity with a 0.6mm stub nib is a pen that sits in the ‘best of both worlds’ category.
 With the thinner stub offering, you can have a daily writer that resembles a medium nib, but can also produce some line variation when needed.

 With this nib, you can even produce some ‘faux-calligraphy’.
 You don’t really have to change your writing style, but the nib will produce line variation that gives off that impression.

 Thick ‘Stub’: Pilot Parallel

 While not as functional as an everyday writer, the Pilot Parallel fountain pens offer something completely unique.
 These pens lack a conventional nib but have 2 (parallel!) plates that can produce sharper hand-lettering.
 The Parallel fountain pens come in a variety of thicknesses: 1.5mm, 2.4mm, 3.8mm, 6.0mm.
 Especially with the thicker plates, these are very fun to use when trying out calligraphy.

 For another trick, check out this GPC video that shows you can blend 2 ink colors by touching the tips of 2 Parallel pens.
 Grab these pens that offer a unique writing experience at an affordable price.
-Purchase them individually for $10 or get the whole set for $32 GouletPens.com.
+Purchase them individually or get the whole set at GouletPens.com.

 From the extra-fine on the Pilot Vanishing Point to the thick stub on the Pilot Parallel, each of these options will add a little something new to your normal fountain pen line up.